-5. When you insert the new object into the managed object context it registers the event with its undo manager, so when a new document is created it would appear dirty (edited).
-To prevent this (and to stop the user from undoing the creation and insertion of the department) you disable undo registration before inserting the new managed object then re-enable it afterwards.
-Invoke process PendingChanges on the managed object context to ensure changes are propagated.
+5. When you insert the new object into the managed object context, it registers the event with its undo manager.
+Unless you take further steps, when a new document is created, it appears dirty (edited).
+To avoid undo registration for the insertion, disable undo registration before inserting the new managed object then re-enable it afterwards.
+Invoke processPendingChanges on the managed object context to ensure changes are propagated.